Qualifying For Home Mortgage In 2019 And New Guidelines

 A mortgage loan borrower will need sufficient income and assets to cover their residential mortgage loan payments.

-- Income is extremely important and probably the most important factor for mortgage lenders to determine and predict whether or not a residential mortgage loan borrower can make his or her mortgage payments
+- Income is extremely important and probably the most important factor for lenders to determine and predict whether or not borrowers can make his or her mortgage payments

-- Employment history and credit history is a good indicator on the probability of the mortgage loan borrowers ability on him or her making his mortgage payments on time and not defaulting on his or her residential mortgage loan
+- Employment history and credit history is a good indicator on the probability of borrowers ability on him or her making his mortgage payments on time and not defaulting on his or her residential mortgage loan

 - Mortgage lender’s rely on the four C’s of mortgage lending which is: